 - Catastrophes: While a policy may cover damages because of extreme weather, it may exclude risks such as earthquakes, floods, storm surges, and wars.
 That said, not all policies and insurance providers are the same.
 For example, a small business could have flood damage coverage in a commercial property policy.

 - Preventative maintenance: Commercial property and equipment breakdown insurance are designed to cover the cost of damage or loss to your property resulting from unforeseen events.
-However, physical damage to your property because of wear and tear or failure to address a maintenance issue like a leaky water pipe is usually excluded.
+It does not cover wear and tear or damage caused by a lack of maintenance or neglect.
+However, physical property damage due to wear and tear or failure to address a maintenance issue like a leaky water pipe may be excluded.

 - Employee injuries: Your full- or part-time employees who are injured on the job are typically covered by workers’ compensation insurance offered by the respective workers’ compensation board in your province.